 An urgent care would be “a win,” at this point, said Tiffany Brown, a Ward 7 resident, but providers must consider if residents are willing to go to the doctors.

 Healthcare disparities have persisted over time, said Dr. Jonathan Respress, M.B.A., a director in medical affairs.
-There’s more access but maybe people aren’t doing it, so “we have to take a step back and look at reasons for these disparities—management specifically,” he said.
+There’s more access but maybe people aren’t doing it, so “we have to take a step back and look at reasons for these disparities — management specifically.”

-There are provider-related factors that lead to health bias, Respress said.
+There are provider-related factors that contribute to this, Respress said.
 Providers have bias and clinical ideas about treating patients based on background and ethnicity and may have their own beliefs about the behavioral health of minority patients.

-Secondly, “patient prep” is a factor, he said.
+“Patient prep” is also a factor, he added.
 This includes why patients are using treatment, what their care is like, whether they understand the disease, what needs to be done to address it, and their perception of others getting treated.

-One of the things Brown said she sees residents struggle with is being heard.
+Brown said one of the things she sees residents struggle with is being heard.
 “They are talked at, instead of to,” she said.

-The culture of healthcare east of the river really must be examined, Adofo said.
+Adofo said that the culture of healthcare east of the river must be considered.
 “Historically, for many Black people, their relationship to the healthcare system is not a good one.
 Look at the Tuskegee study and how people felt about that.”

-“Here we are in 2021, and folks are looking at healthcare as something that is friendly to Black people,” said Adofo, “So any plan to address healthcare has to include a plan for how to build the trust of a community that has been done wrong for so many years.”
+“Here we are in 2021, and folks are looking at healthcare as something that is friendly to Black people,” he said, “So any plan to address healthcare must include a plan for how to build the trust of a community that has been done wrong for so many years.”

 Anne Banner, the School of Medicine and Health Sciences spokesperson, said there is already a community advisory board being formed to discuss community education and outreach initiatives.

-As academic physician faculty, they believe patient-centered care will optimize healthcare services, Banner explained.
+As academic physician faculty, GW believes patient-centered care will optimize healthcare services, Banner explained.
 “A key element of patient-centered care is focus on continuity and community.”

 With United Health Services’ support, GW will launch a family medicine residency program at St. Elizabeth’s to develop and train a group of physicians on that campus that are fully aware of the needs of residents in Wards 7 and 8.

-Respress said companies should not partner exclusively with large associations that try different initiatives, but start thinking about grassroots projects.
-“Work with local community organizations that are really willing to be a part and drive to mitigate issues that are going on in their specific community—because they also know what those specific issues are,” he said.
+As part of this undertaking, Respress said it is important for United Health Services to work with grassroots initiatives.
+“Work with local community organizations that are really willing to take part and drive to mitigate issues that are going on in their community — because they know what those specific issues are.”

-The last consideration in health disparity that Respress noted is the healthcare system itself, namely the geography and availability of healthcare institutions.
+The last health disparity concern Respress noted is the healthcare system itself, namely the geography and availability of healthcare institutions.
 “When you look at GW or Johns Hopkins versus your area, of course, people are going to have access to different levels of care,” he said.

 United Medical Center is the only hospital east of the Anacostia River residents have access to, and Poya Carmichael, VP and Public Relations and Corporate Secretary, said “the reputation of the hospital has not been the best” in recent years.

-There’s a “terrible stigma” surrounding United Medical Center in the community, and they’re decreasing services, said Adofo.
-There’s no trauma center or prenatal care, he said.
+Adofo said there’s a “terrible stigma” surrounding United Medical Center in the community, and it’s decreasing services – there’s no trauma center or prenatal care.